-1. Periapical of edentulous maxillary right first molar area.
+Figure 1: Periapical of edentulous maxillary right first molar area.
 How much vertical and height of bone do we really have?

-2. CT digital plan illustrates panoramic cross-sectional and axial views as well as three-dimensional rendering of the patient's maxilla.
-Simple panoramic radiographs or periapicals do not give the three-dimensional image achieved with CT scanning.
-Note- The patient had a large polyp in the maxillary right sinus.
+Figure 2: CT digital plan illustrates panoramic cross-sectional and axial views, as well as three-dimensional rendering of the patient's maxilla.
+Simple panoramic radiographs or periapicals do not give the 3-D image achieved with CT scanning.
+Note: The patient had a large polyp in the maxillary right sinus.
 The sinus membrane is slightly thickened on the left side.

-3. Occlusal view of tooth # 3 area.
-It appears clinically that we have adequate width of bone, but the CT gives us an exact interpretation of the amount of bone we really have.
+Figure 3: Occlusal view of tooth #3 area.
+It appears clinically that we have adequate width of bone, but the CT gives us an exact interpretation of the amount of bone present.

-4. The Sybron implant system is simple and precise.
+Figure 4: The Sybron implant system is simple and precise.
 The first drill used to initially determine angulation is the Lindemann Guide.
 This is a very sharp drill with a point.
 It also allows for lateral positions, as it also cuts on its side.

-5. A digital radiograph is taken to determine angulation of the primary drill.
+Figure 5: A digital radiograph is taken to determine angulation of the primary drill.

-6. A sharp tissue punch blade removes soft tissue at the surgical site and eliminates the need for a full thickness flap.
+Figure 6: A sharp tissue punch blade removes soft tissue at the surgical site and eliminates the need for a full thickness flap.
 Sutures will not be required after implant placement.

-7. The soft tissue is removed with a curette.
+Figure 7: The soft tissue is removed with a curette.

-8. The 2.2 mm diameter Twist Drill is used to establish depth followed by the 3.3 and 4.1mm Twist Drills.
+Figure 8: The 2.2 mm diameter Twist Drill is used to establish depth, followed by the 3.3 mm and 4.1 mm Twist Drills.
 The black lines are clearly delineated: 7 mm, 9 mm, 11 mm, 13 mm and 15 mm.
-Note the gingiva was approximately 3 mm in height, so in determining a visual of how deep to place the implant, the 9 mm we want the implant to go into bone is added to the 3mm of soft tissue height.
-Therefore, the line markings on the Twist Drill are visualized to 12 mm.
+Note the gingival was approximately 3 mm in height, so in determining a visual of how deep to place the implant, the 9 mm we want the implant to go into bone is added to the 3 mm of soft tissue height.
+Therefore, the line markings on the Twist Drill is visualized to 12 mm.

-9. Radiograph of 3.3 mm Twist Drill in site.
+Figure 9: Radiograph of 3.3 mm Twist Drill in site.
 Note the notches of the drill itself.
-The first break is at 7 mm, the second is 9 mm.
+The first break is at 7 mm, the second at 9 mm.
 This is intended to be our final depth, just at the floor of the sinus.

-10. The Sybron XRT-PRO Octa implant is picked up on the implant driver.
+Figure 10: The SybronPRO XRT Octa implant is picked up on the implant driver.

-11. The motor is turned down to record 25 Ncm of torque.
+Figure 11: The motor is turned down to record 25 Ncm of torque.
 The implant is driven into the osteotomy site and stops when 25 Ncm of torque is achieved.

-12. Final seating and the tightness of the implant in bone is accomplished with the torque wrench.
+Figure 12: Final seating and the tightness of the implant in bone is accomplished with the torque wrench.
 The wrench is marked at 15, 25 and 35 Ncm.
 We easily achieved 25 Ncm of torque on this implant in the maxillary right first molar area.

-13. Either a cover screw or a taller healing abutment can be safely placed into the implant to allow for tissue healing.
+Figure 13: Either a cover screw or a taller healing abutment can be safely placed into the implant to allow for tissue healing.

-14. The healing abutment is tightened to 15 Ncm, which will prevent any loosening during the healing phase.
+Figure 14: The healing abutment is tightened to 15 Ncm, which will prevent any loosening during the healing phase.
 Note there is no bleeding; no sutures were required.
-This is a very non-invasive therapy.
+This is a very noninvasive therapy.

-15. A radiograph of Sybron Octa implant shows the position immediately after surgical placement.
+Figure 15: A radiograph of the Sybron Octa implant shows the position immediately after surgical placement.
 Note the platform-switching design of the healing abutment.

-16. Tissue healed around the healing abutment after 4 months of integration.
+Figure 16: Tissue healed around the healing abutment after four months of integration.
 The patient had no symptoms and only took a Tylenol for discomfort the day of surgery.
 The healing abutment is removed from the implant.
 Note healthy gingival cuff created by the healing abutment.